 My company handles the production and publication, and we leave it to the author or the rights holders to do their fair share of their marketing.
-We do some of ours and PR in promotion of our content and our company.
+We do some of ours and PR to promote our content and our company.
 But we do leave it to the authors to get their word out.
 It benefits everyone involved that they do that.

 What are the components that make a good audiobook?

 Well, number one – excellent writing.
 Good content; that’s the number one thing.
-If it’s crappy writing, then no one’s going to want to listen to it, to begin with.
+If it’s crappy writing, no one will want to listen to it.

 The second element is the narration itself.
-Whether it is the author or a professional voice-over actor, the person who’s narrating it is.
-Their performance is what grabs the listener and engages the listener for the long run of the audiobook.
+Whether it is the author or a professional voice-over actor, the person narrating it is.
+Their performance grabs and engages the listener for the long run of the audiobook.

 The third thing is how it’s all put together, how it’s edited, how it’s recorded.
 If you have low production value, the production is as if someone decided to take a regular old digital recorder, hide in their closet with a lamp, and read from a page.
 Turning the pages and you can hear the rustling.